Spin loop-current textures in Hubbard models: Quantum liquid crystal with spin loop-current textures

-A quantum liquid crystal with nonzero $\langle Q_{l}^{p}\rangle$ may be induced by the Pomeranchuk instability of the Fermi surfaces~\cite{Pomeranchuk1958}.
-Taking the density of states at the Fermi energy $N_\text{F}$, the Landau parameters $F_{l}^{p} = N_\text{F} f_{l}^{p}(\bm{q}=\bm{0})$ where $f_{l}^{p}(\bm{q})=\int d\bm{r}e^{i\bm{q}\cdot \bm{r}}f_{l}^{p}(\bm{r})$ quantifies the strength of the forward scattering interactions among quasiparticles at low energies close to the Fermi surface in a charge or spin channel.
-The thermodynamic stability of the Fermi liquid state requires that the Landau parameters $F_{l}^{p}$ cannot be too negative.
-Namely, the thermodynamic instability occurs when $F_{l}^{p} < -(2l+1)$.
-The most typical Pomeranchuk instabilities are found in the $s$-wave channel: the Stoner ferromagnetism with $\langle Q_{0}^{a}\rangle\ne0$ and the phase separation with $\langle Q_{0}^{c}\rangle\ne0$ are induced at $F_{0}^{a}<-1$ and $F_{0}^{c}<-1$, respectively.
-For higher $l$, the Pomeranchuk instabilities in charge channel $F_{2}^{c}$ and $F_{3}^{c}$ induce a spontaneous symmetry breaking, leading to a charge nematic state and a quantum state with cLC textures, respectively.
-Another kind of quantum liquid crystal is realized in spin channels $F_{l}^{a}$ with $l>0$~\cite{Wu2004, Wu2007}, which breaks spin-orbital symmetry as originally proposed in $^{3}$He~\cite{Leggett1975, Leggett}.
+A quantum liquid crystal with nonzero $\langle Q_{l,x/y}^{a}\rangle$ might be induced by the Pomeranchuk instability of the Fermi surfaces~\cite{Pomeranchuk1958}.
+The Landau parameters $F_{l}$ quantify the strength of the forward scattering interactions among quasiparticles at low energies close to the Fermi surface in a spin channel.
+The thermodynamic stability of the Fermi liquid state requires that the Landau parameters $F_{l}$ not be too negative.
+Namely, the thermodynamic instability occurs when $F_{l} < -(2l+1)$.
+The most typical Pomeranchuk instabilities are found in the $s$-wave channel: the Stoner ferromagnetism with $\langle Q_{0,x/y}^{a}\rangle\ne0$ is induced at $F_{0}<-1$.
+For the $p$-wave channel, $\langle Q_{1,x/y}^{a}\rangle \neq 0$ represents spin currents flowing along the $x/y$ direction, leading to spin-dipole moments in momentum space.
+For $l\geq 1$~\cite{Wu2004, Wu2007}, $\langle Q_{l,x/y}^{a}\rangle$ breaks spin-orbital symmetry as originally proposed in $^{3}$He~\cite{Leggett1975, Leggett}.
 An emergent Rashba~\cite{Rashba1960}-Dresselhaus~\cite{Dresselhus1955}-like spin-orbit coupling can lead to a quantum state with sLC textures~\cite{Wu2004, Wu2007, Raghu2008}.
-In the following sections, we show the results of our microscopic study of quantum states with sLC textures.
+In the following sections, we show the numerical results of our microscopic study for quantum states with sLC textures.